Valerie Cagle

-Valerie Rose Cagle (born January 7, 2002) is an American softball pitcher and utility player who played college softball for the Clemson Tigers.
-She was named USA Softball Collegiate Player of the Year in 2023.
+Valerie Rose Cagle (born January 7, 2002) is an American professional softball pitcher and utility player for the Carolina Blaze of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Clemson, and was named USA Softball Collegiate Player of the Year in 2023.

 College career

 On December 4, 2018, Cagle signed with Clemson as part of their inaugural class for 2020.
 During her freshman year in 2020, Cagle started all 27 games, including a team-high 13 starts as pitcher, in a season that was cancelled due to the COVID-19 pandemic.
 She hit .376, with 10 home runs, five doubles and an ACC best 36 RBIs.
 She was the only freshman in the country with 10 home runs.

 During her redshirt freshman year in 2021, she was one of two Clemson players to start all 52 games.
 She sit .404 in, with 43 runs, 12 doubles, one triple, 17 home runs, a slugging percentage of .821 and an on-base percentage of .492.
 She led the team in hits (63), RBIs (45), walks (27), home runs (17), doubles (12), batting average (.404) and slugging percentage (.821).
 She posted a 28–7 record, with a 1.16 ERA, and five saves.
 She led the ACC in ERA, tied for first in saves, ranked second in strikeouts (267), second in wins (28), second in games started (32), and third in appearances (40).
 Following an outstanding season, she was named ACC Freshman of the Year, ACC Player of the Year, a first-team All-ACC selection and All-ACC Freshman team.
 She was also named a second-team All-American, and a finalist for NFCA National Freshman of the Year and USA Softball Collegiate Player of the Year.
 She became the first player in ACC history to be named league Player and Freshman of the Year in the same season, and the first All-American in program history.